play-with-go/play-with-go/_posts/2020-10-15-get-started-with-go_go115_en.markdown

 ---
-category: Category 1
+category: Start here
 difficulty: Beginner
-excerpt: A brief introduction to Go programming language
+excerpt: You've completed the Go tour, so what next?
+This guide gives a brief introduction to Go programming
 guide: 2020-10-15-get-started-with-go
 lang: en
 layout: post